 Protect your organization from cyber threats and attacks with these nine best practices.

-For those working in government, you need extra layers of security.
+Although public and private sectors share the same need to protect important data, those working in government need extra layers of security.
 Government employees in the US and many other countries worldwide must pass security clearance in order to qualify for certain jobs.
-Overall, both private and public sectors have the same need to protect important data.

 Businesses need to continually update security policies as different departments and functions adopt new technology, tools, and ways of dealing with data.
-Security policies are crucial to have—you need to update them regularly and your employees need to be trained to comply with each policy update.
+Employees then need to be trained to comply with each policy update.

 A best practice for enforcing security policies is zero-trust architecture, which is a strategic approach to cybersecurity that continuously validates at every stage of a digital interaction with data.
 Examples of this include multi-factor authentication and computer settings that require users to enter their password whenever they’re away for 10 minutes.

 Most organizations accumulate huge amounts of data on customers and users.
 This requires businesses to be strategic about backing up their data—and how the organizations manage those backups.
-You can train your employees to update their software whenever an upgraded version is available, which usually means the program added new features, fixed bugs, or improved security.
+IT professionals may also train employees to update their software whenever an upgraded version is available, which usually means the program added new features, fixed bugs, or improved security.

-Regular internet users might be familiar with password requirements such as using uppercase and lowercase letters, symbols, and numbers to create a strong password.
+Regular internet users might be familiar with password requirements such as using uppercase and lowercase letters, special characters, and numbers to create a strong password.
 Company systems and tools tend to have similar requirements.
 Some organizations might even provide complicated passwords to users to ensure maximum security.

 Another common practice these days is to use multi-factor authentication, where you’ll need to verify your identity on two different devices (usually your phone and computer) to decrease the likelihood of fraudulent activity.